Servilia gens

 The gens Servilia was a patrician family at ancient Rome.
 The gens was celebrated during the early ages of the Republic, and the names of few gentes appear more frequently at this period in the consular Fasti.
 It continued to produce men of influence in the state down to the latest times of the Republic, and even in the imperial period.
 The first member of the gens who obtained the consulship was Publius Servilius Priscus Structus in 495 BC, and the last of the name who appears in the consular Fasti is Quintus Servilius Silanus, in AD 189, thus occupying a prominent position in the Roman state for nearly seven hundred years.

 Like other Roman gentes, the Servilii of course had their own sacra; and they are said to have worshipped a triens, or copper coin, which is reported to have increased or diminished in size at various times, thus indicating the increase or diminution of the honors of the gens.
 Although the Servilii were originally patricians, in the later Republic there were also plebeian Servilii.

 Origin

 According to tradition, the Servilia gens was one of the Alban houses removed to Rome by Tullus Hostilius, and enrolled by him among the patricians.
 It was, consequently, one of the gentes minores.
-The nomen Servilius is a patronymic surname, derived from the praenomen Servius (meaning "one who keeps safe" or "preserves"), which must have been borne by the ancestor of the gens.
+The nomen Servilius is a patronymic surname, derived from the praenomen Servius, meaning "one who keeps safe" or "preserves".

 Praenomina

 The different branches of the Servilii each used slightly different sets of praenomina.
 The oldest stirpes used the praenomina Publius, Quintus, Spurius, and Gaius.
 The Servilii Caepiones used primarily Gnaeus and Quintus.
 The Servilii Gemini employed Gnaeus, Quintus, Publius, Gaius, and Marcus.

-The ancestors of the gens must have used the praenomen Servius, but the family no longer used it in historical times.
+The gens must also have used the praenomen Servius, but no longer used it in historical times, possibly due to its similar sound to the Latin word for slave (servus).